MicrosoftDocs/learn/learn-pr/github/introduction-to-github-vs-code/includes/5-exercise-publish.md

-Now that you've authenticated to GitHub, you can publish a project from your local machine using the built-in GitHub integration in Visual Studio Code.
+Normally you have to create a repository on GitHub before you can publish your code.
+Visual Studio Code lets you do that right from the editor.
+The following steps will guide you to create a new project and then publish that project to GitHub from VS Code.

-## Create a new project
+## Step 1: Create a new project

 1. Create a folder on your machine called "mslearn-demo".
 1. In Visual Studio Code, select the "File" menu and choose "Open Folder".